Meet the Governors

 Mrs Atifa Sayani

 Having trained as a Primary school teacher 23 years ago, I thoroughly enjoying teaching and watching children learn and grow.
 As an Education Champion for the Local Authority, my role is to ensure children and young people secure good outcomes in schools and learning establishments that are safe, inclusive and interesting.
-Having been a Headteacher and worked in various schools to support their development, I am passionate about making schools the best they can be so that students can work to meet their full potential and thrive.
-I am committed to being a School Governor so that I can engage with students in the local community and share my knowledge and expertise with school leaders, serving as a critical friend as the school continues on its journey to success.
+Having been a Headteacher and worked in various schools to support their development, I am committed to being a School Governor so that I can engage with students in the local community and share my knowledge and expertise with school leaders, serving as a critical friend as the school continues on its journey to success.

 Miss Rebecca Cleary

-Having completed my degree, I took the decision to embark upon a teacher training qualification with the Institute of Education.
-It was during the initial training that my links with Hatch End High School took root.
-Over the last 5 years, I have been fortunate enough to work alongside many dedicated and professional individuals and have been involved in various projects and held several successful roles within the school.
-This includes, being a ‘Learning Innovator’ where I supported the key driver to help improve the quality of teaching and learning with a focus on mobile technologies.
-In addition to this I have fostered international links with our school in Uganda and more recently; supported teachers new to the profession as induction tutor.
-Currently I am Head of Geography, and as both an employee and resident within the local community I wished to extend my role in supporting the school to ensure the continued successful drive towards maintaining positive outcomes for our pupils.
-Being a part of the governing body, I look to ensure we are supporting our students to become truly global citizens and fully prepare them for the futures they peruse beyond their time with us at Hatch End High School.
+Over the last 5 years, I have been fortunate enough to work alongside many dedicated and professional individuals and have been involved in various projects including being a ‘Learning Innovator’ to help improve the quality of teaching and learning with a focus on mobile technologies.
+In addition to this, I have fostered international links with our school in Uganda and more recently; supported teachers new to the profession as induction tutor.
+Currently, as Head of Geography and part of the governing body, I look to ensure we are supporting our students to become truly global citizens and fully prepare them for the futures they pursue beyond their time at Hatch End High School.

 Mr Chris Firth